bowenli-lab/MOLEA/README.md

 ### **3. Fine-tuning**
+The fine-tuned mode for Chondricyte and Hepatocyte are provided within the `./data` directory of this repository.

-To fine-tune the model for a specific downstream task:
+To fine-tune the model for a specific downstream task on your own datasets:

 Modify the config_finetune.yaml file as needed.
+Also please modify the line 357 in finetune.py to the dataset path.

 To start fine-tuning, run the command: